Benefit’s New Foundation Is So Good, It Makes Our Skin Look Retouched

 Venus Wong, senior writer

-I normally love wearing skin tints in the summer, but since I have combination skin, some of my go-tos have been making my forehead and T-zone look too shiny lately — especially when I’ve applied sunscreen underneath.
+I normally love wearing skin tints, but since I have combination skin, some of my go-tos have been making my forehead and T-zone look too shiny lately — especially when I’ve applied sunscreen underneath.
 This mattifying foundation couldn’t have come into my life at a better time.
 The star ingredient, niacinamide, helps control oil production in the skin while delivering moisture, leaving my skin with a dewy (but not overly shiny) look.
-The medium-coverage casts a natural glow over my face, as if it’s been lightly retouched.
-The blackheads on my nose have all but disappeared, as have some of the discoloration and rough texture along my forehead.
+The medium-buildable coverage casts a flattering yet natural glow over my face, as if it’s been lightly retouched.
+The blackheads on my nose have all but disappeared, as have some of the discolouration and rough texture along my forehead.

 But what I really can’t get enough of is the texture.
 Benefit claims it’s weightless — and I can confirm this is 100% true.
 I used a wet sponge to dab in the product, and it was almost strange to see my face looking brighter and more well-rested in real time when I can barely feel anything going on it, even over my normal SPF.
 The wear time was impressive, too.
 Once the foundation is applied, it clings closely to the skin’s surface and barely rubs off.